War of the Galician Succession (1205–1245): Background

 Over the course of the 11th and 12th centuries, the Kingdom of Poland (fragmented after 1138) had several conflicts with Kievan Rus' over the Cherven Cities, strategically located on the borders of both realms.
 (Note: The first mention of the conflicts between the two states dates back to 981 when Vladimir the Great occupied the Cherven Cities.
 They were later recaptured by Bolesław the Brave in 1018.
 In 1031, Jaroslav the Wise took them back from the Poles.
 However, the Polish forces regained it again under Bolesław the Bold in 1069.)
-Two separate Rus' appanages emerged in this area: the principalities of Halych (Galicia) and Volyn' (Volhynia).
-In 1183, thanks to the support of Casimir the Just, prince Roman the Great of Volyn' was established in Berestia (Brest), which started his political career.
+Two separate Rus' appanages emerged in this area: the principalities of Halych (Galicia) and Volhynia.
+In 1183, thanks to the support of Casimir the Just, prince Roman the Great of Volhynia was established in Berestia (Brest), which started his political career.
 After Casimir's death, young Leszek the White ascended to the throne of Kraków (symbolising the heart of royal authority before Poland fragmented), prompting Mieszko III the Old to attempt seizing power over Kraków by taking advantage of Leszek's underage age, leading to the Battle of Mozgawa (1195).
 In this clash, Roman of Volyn' supported Leszek of Sandomierz, which initiated an alliance between the two.
 Leszek returned the favour to Roman in 1199, supporting him in his fights for the throne of Halych and restoring him to power.

 That same year, the latter united the principalities of Galicia and Volhynia to form a new state.
 Roman quickly consolidated his principality, making it one of the most powerful in Rus', in time even conquering Kyiv.
 However, in 1205, Roman unexpectedly broke the alliance and invaded Leszek's lands.
 The reasons for such a hasty decision remain unclear.
 Some chronicles point to Roman's support of duke Władysław III Spindleshanks of Greater Poland (based in Poznań) in his fight for the throne of Kraków; others to Leszek's possible claim for a tribute, as recorded in the Wielkopolska chronicle.
 Roman began the campaign with successes, capturing Lublin and Łuków, but at Zawichost his troops encountered the Poles in battle; Roman's forces were completely crushed and the prince himself died, ending his ambitions.